 How to Make the Best Steakhouse Style Baked Potato

-Cooking baked potatoes, or this could even be considered roasting baked potatoes, is easy and with just a few tips and tricks.
-You will be able to replicate the best-baked potato you've ever eaten in a fancy steakhouse.
+Cooking baked potatoes is easy.
+With just a few tips and tricks, you will be able to replicate the best baked potato you've ever eaten in a fancy steakhouse.

 Best Baked Potato Toppings: